A First Hand Account of Travel in South Africa, Swaziland & Lesotho

 With no disrespect to the environment, the wildlife of South Africa are the country’s headliners.
 Its home to the ‘Big Five’: lion, elephant, rhino, buffalo and leopard.
 Yeah, I thought giraffe or hippo should have been in there, too.
 The buffalo is totally punching above its weight, in my opinion.

 South Africa is home to some top national parks teeming with wildlife and people trying to take photos of it.
 The two best ones – or rather, the two main ones I’ve been to – are Kruger and Addo.
-Kruger is your best bet if you want to try and try a bit of everything, as it’s home to the Big Five and a ton of other animals.
+Kruger is your best bet if you want to try a bit of everything, as it’s home to the Big Five and a ton of other animals.
 Addo is a specialist elephant park, with over 300 of the big guys, plus some buffalos and other smaller critters.
 I would highly recommend visiting at least one park to check out some wildlife in a natural environment.
 I hate calling something ‘unmissable’, but it would be a shame to have not done it if you come all the way here.

 The good news is that if you’re from the UK or anywhere else in Europe, Canada, Australia or New Zealand, you can get a free 90-day visa.
 Which is cool.
 You don’t even have to apply anywhere in advance, you can literally just turn up at Border Control and you’re good to go.

 The bad news is that if you’re from Poland, South Korea, Thailand, Turkey or one of a few South American countries, you don’t get a 90-day visa.
 Which is harsh, but true.

 However, most other countries are entitled to a free 30-day visa, which is something at least.